MikeJohnPage/smudge/README.md

 - street addresses
 - zip codes (US)
 - postcodes (UK)
-- all of the above!
+- all of the above

 ## Usage
 All functions in smudge start with `smudge_` and take a vector of strings as the first argument.

 ## Limitations
 Smudge is not designed to replace responsible management of personal data.
 Rather, it is a quick and dirty method for quickly removing personal data from text.
+Under the hood it uses a combination of regular expressions and lookup tables.

 ## Getting help
 If you encounter a clear bug, please file a minimal reproducible example